Introduction of Cang Shu:Atractylodes Rhizome or Rhizoma Atractylodis.

 The Atractylodes lancea (Thunb.)DC., grows in the hillside shrubs, grass.
 The Atractylodes lancea (Thunb.)
 DC.var. chinensis (Bunge)Kitam., grows in low mountain shady shrubs, under the forest and more dry place, with the altitude of 300~900 meters, in the dry slopes, sparse broad-leaved forest or coniferous and broad-leaved mixed forest, rocky hillside or hillside grassland.
 Prefer climate cool, a large temperature difference between day and night, adequate light climate.
 Not strict requirements on the soil, can grow on barren hills, slopes, barren soil, and grow better in good drainage, low groundwater level, loose soil, humus content of sandy loam, avoid flooding.

-Trait identification: Rhizomes often tuberose, sometimes nodular, cylindrical, often curved and with short branches, 4~10 cm long, 0.7~4 cm in diameter.
+Characters of herbs: Rhizomes often tuberose, sometimes nodular, cylindrical, often curved and with short branches, 4~10 cm long, 0.7~4 cm in diameter.
 Black-brown surface, outer color oil chamber, after placement does not fold crystallization.
 The aroma is weak and bitter.